ddvinay/8760-hours-summary/README.md

 To start, you want to get the brain thinking about this stuff by answering following questions about past year and your current situation:

 1. What went well?
-What did not went well?
+What did not go well?
 2. What did you try hard?
 What did you not try hard enough?
 3. How would I summarize to a friend the status of this area?